 - lets students stretch and accomplish more.
 Younger children observe and join in more complex activities with their older peers.

 - provides larger peer groups.
-In a small school like FSM, having mixed-age classrooms expands the number of classrooms we have, allowing children to branch out socially.
+In a small school like FSMN, having mixed-age classrooms expands the number of classrooms we have, allowing children to branch out socially.

 How does Friends School of Minnesota mix classrooms?

-- After kindergarten, FSM lower school classrooms have balanced numbers of first-second and third-fourth graders.
+- After kindergarten, FSMN lower school classrooms have balanced numbers of first-second and third-fourth graders.